AriFordsham/GHCWiki/linear-types/implementation.md

 - Matthew Pickering
 - Arnaud Spiwack

 *Core specification.*  The implementation extends GHC's Core language to support linearity.
-[This document](uploads/ceaedb9ec409555c80ae5a97cc47470e/minicore.pdf) formalises the extensions to Core.
+[This document](uploads/ceaedb9ec409555c80ae5a97cc47470e/minicore.pdf) formalises the extensions to Core ([Latex source](https://github.com/tweag/linear-types/blob/master/minicore.lhs)).
 It should be treated as our reference document, specifying precisely what Core is intended to be.
-It is more complete than the paper.
-It is work in progress.

 *Table of contents*